openmultiplayer/web/docs/scripting/functions/SetPlayerMapIcon.md

 ## Related Functions

-- [RemovePlayerMapIcon](/docs/scripting/functions/RemovePlayerMapIcon): Remove a map icon for a player.
+- [RemovePlayerMapIcon](RemovePlayerMapIcon): Remove a map icon for a player.
-- [SetPlayerMarkerForPlayer](/docs/scripting/functions/SetPlayerMarkerForPlayer): Set a player's marker.
+- [SetPlayerMarkerForPlayer](SetPlayerMarkerForPlayer): Set a player's marker.

+## Related Resources

+- [Map Icons](../resources/mapicons): A list of map icons.
+- [Map Icon Styles](../resources/mapiconstyles): A list of map icon styles.